 Drop target file into left panel - it will receive new rows - result of the merge command.
 We drop other file on the right side - this is source for the new(inserted) records.

-In this case Merge button on the Main Window doesn’t show Merge Wizard.
+Use Update Files command on the Merge tab.
 It just moves data from one workbook into another one.

 So, now in single click without selecting any comparison options we've got the results.

 Part List 2.xlsx has being merged into Part List 1.xlsx.

 Color formatting is optional.
 Turn option Mark Changes when Merging ON, to enable it.